Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Terry.James@epa.gov to make corrections related to addresses, ownership or operating status.
 James can also answer questions about your EPA Hazardous Waste ID Number.

 Fees are due if the facility operated for any portion of the previous calendar year.
 The form must be completed, signed, and returned with any fee due by

 April 15 of each year.
 A 15% penalty will apply to all fees received after the April 15 deadline.

 Generators: a person (to include a business/corporate entity) whose act or process produces hazardous waste identified or listed in 40 C.F.R.
 Part 261.
 Every site that generates hazardous waste must have an EPA ID number.
-If a generator keeps hazardous waste on site for more than 90 days, they becomes an “operator” of a storage facility (see Section 2 below).
+If a generator keeps hazardous waste on site for more than 90 days, they become an “operator” of a storage facility (see Section 2 below).
 This section is for those facilities who have been determined by EPA to be a generator of hazardous waste.
 The fees are broken down into the categories listed below.
 The generator fee will automatically be pre-printed in the appropriate field on the form per information received from the EPA.

 In fields 1a, 1b, and 1c, tonnage fees are assessed and determined by the disposition of the hazardous waste generated.
 If no tonnage fees are recorded in fields 1a, 1b, or 1c, you must have the qualifying exemption(s) marked in Section 4 to waive those tonnage fees for your facility.

 There is no exemption for the base generator fee.
 The exemptions only apply to the additional tonnage fee amounts in fields 1a, 1b, 1c, 2a, 2b or 2c on the Hazardous Waste Activities Form.